-Although pumpkin bread gains popularity in the fall months, just like gluten-free banana bread, this recipe is a hit year-round!
-In fact, not do I keep it stocked in my freezer for busy weekday mornings, but it’s a welcoming gift for neighbors or house guests.
+Although pumpkin spice gets uber popular in the fall months, this moist and yummy gluten-free pumpkin bread recipe is a hit year-round.
+In fact, not only do I keep it stocked in my freezer for busy weekday mornings, but it’s a welcoming gift for neighbors or house guests.

 - Oil – Canola or vegetable oil gives a neutral flavor while maintaining moistness, but coconut oil may also be used